 You get decent motors, good cushioning, incline capability and grip heart rate monitoring.

 The Commercial Series, including the 1750, 2450 and the 2950, is the company's flagship series.

-Ranging in price from $1599 to $2699, these treadmills include more powerful motors, more advanced cushioning, more incline levels and 3% decline capability, which is rare to find at this price point.
+Ranging in price from about $1799 to $2999 depending on the current sale, these treadmills include more powerful motors, more advanced cushioning, more incline levels and 3% decline capability, which is rare to find at this price point.